 If you win at trial and neither party appeals you may not receive your monetary award right away.
-It may takes months to get paid.
+It may take months to get paid.
 On top of that your lawyer will get paid first, then, if others who have a lien (a legal claim) to your money will be paid next, then you will be paid.
-At this point your you personal injury lawsuit is over.
+At this point, your personal injury lawsuit is over.

 The process of progressing through a personal injury case is multifaceted and requires your attorney to make complex decisions.
 You need to trust that your attorney has your best interest in place and the expertise to move forward with your case.
 You only have one shot at your case and finding the right attorney can make the difference between success and failure with your claim.
 Good luck.